HexAirbot/HexNanoMWC_QUAD/README.md

  2.Download the source code here, and put all the source files (.ino file) under folder HexNanoMWC_QUAD.

- 3.Open the main file HexNanoMWC_HEX.ino with the Arduino IDE, and the IDE will also automatically open other source files.
+ 3.Open the main file HexNanoMWC_QUAD.ino with the Arduino IDE, and the IDE will also automatically open other source files.

  4.Connect your Flexbot via USB